Naitreey/notes-and-knowledge/cs/database-searchengine/mysql.rst

 - If you name columns to select in addition to the ``COUNT()`` value, a ``GROUP BY`` clause should be present that names those same columns.
 This can be enforced by the ``ONLY_FULL_GROUP_BY`` SQL mode.

+- Joining tables

+  * When combining (joining) information from multiple tables, you need to specify how records in one table can be matched to records in the other.

+  * Sometimes it is useful to join a table to itself, if you want to compare records in a table to other records in that same table.